AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 1. Light/Dark mode
 1. Mobile first approach
 1. error messages for api failures (firebase quota exceeded) as this app is on the free plan
-1. my own custom tailwind animations and utility classes.
+1. my own custom tailwind animations and utility classes

 # TODOs